ironArray/Caterva2/ANNOUNCE.md

 broker and propagated to subscribers.

 Subscribers can access datasets of publishers on demand on behalf of clients, and cache them locally.
-Additionally, cached data from a subscriber can be republished by another publisher.
 This could be particularly useful for accessing remote datasets and sharing them within a local network, thereby optimizing communication and storage resources within work groups.

 Caterva2 is distributed using the AGPL license, see https://github.com/Blosc/Caterva2/blob/main/LICENSE.txt